 The last time ARTHUR & MARTHA played live, it was opening for Jyoti Mishra’s WHITE TOWN.
+Back in 2010, the pair had actually been the third new act featured on ELECTRICITYCLUB.CO.UK

-The pair had actually been the third new act featured on The Electricity Club back in 2010, but they appeared to disappear soon after.
+However, they appeared to disappear soon after.
 So it was fabulous to see Adam Cresswell and Alice Hubley performing together in this guise after so many years.

 Among the luminaries present for the occasion were David Bowie’s visual director Jonathan Barnbrook, YELLO collaborator Fifi Rong, Erik Stein from CULT WITH NO NAME and SHELTER front man Mark Bebb with his FORM side project accomplice Keith Trigwell.